|

 Agave potatorum "Portillo Nejapa" (Portillo Nejapa Butterfly Agave) A very nice large form of Agave potatorum with large rosettes to 2 to 3 feet tall by as wide with heavy broad gray upright and slightly recurved leaves that have closely spaced small mammilate margins bearing reddish brown teeth and a terminal spine of the same color.
 When mature, a flower spike rises 10 to 20 feet bearing light green flowers tinged with red and subtended with red bracts.
 This agave rarely offsets so, after maturing, which in our experience begins to occur when plants are reach about 10 years of age, it will flower (usually during the fall) and then unfortunately the entire plant declines and dies.
 Plant in full sun with little irrigation required in coastal gardens but provide some supplemental irrigation in hotter inland gardens.
 Winter hardy to around 25 degrees.
 The species ranges through the semi-arid highlands between 4,000 and 7,000 feet in Oaxaca and southern Puebla.
 These plants grown from seed collected southeast of the town of El Camarón Yautepec, along Hwy 190 south of Oaxaca City.
 Our previous introduction from this same location was a selected plant from a 2006 seed collection that has tight symmetrical rosettes and red teeth that we produce vegetatively and market as Agave potatorum 'El Camarón'.
 These Portillo Nejapa plants are from a 2019 seed collection and a seedlings will be more variable with a slightly more open rosette, but they are still one nicest forms of Agave potatorum.
 Howard Scott Gentry in his landmark Agaves of Continental North America (University of Arizona Press, 1982) wrote of these plants found "8-14 miles south east of Camarón" that they were "outstanding with large mammilate individual rosettes" and pictured he one in the book with the caption "the large, mammilate leaf form found south of Camarón in southern Oaxaca."
 The name Portillo Nejapa comes from the name of the small chapel ("La Capillita") located along Hwy 190 just to the south of where these plants were found.

-This information about Agave potatorum "Portillo Nejapa" displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Agave potatorum "Portillo Nejapa" displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |

 |